 - be a key member or leader of a reordering or building development project.
 Their support is indispensable to such projects but that doesn't mean that the tasks need to be undertaken by them.
 Others, including people from the wider community, may have the right skills and capacity to help the church realise its full potential for mission - alongside other church leaders and members, have an important role in helping churches set positive targets for the care of the environment and the achievement of net-zero.

-&lt;sup>10 the list and description of any land or buildings belonging to the church
+$^{\rm 10}$ the list and description of any land or buildings belonging to the church

-&lt;sup>11 Ecclesiastical Jurisdiction and Care of Churches Measure 2018, s 49.
+&lt;sup>11 Ecclesiastical Jurisdiction and Care of Churches Measure2018, s 49.

-&lt;sup>12 Ibid s 50(1).
+Ibid s 50(1).

-Canon F 13 para 3.
+&lt;sup>13 Canon F 13 para 3.